vllm-project/vllm/docs/source/quantization/supported_hardware.rst

 .. _supported_hardware_for_quantization:

-Supported Hardware for Quantization Methods
+Supported Hardware for Quantization Kernels
 ===========================================

 The table below shows the compatibility of various quantization implementations with different hardware platforms in vLLM: